analogdevicesinc/pyadi-iio/master/_sources/fpga/index.rst.txt

 Direct Digital Synthesizers
 ---------------------------

-For FPGA based systems ADI reference designs include direct digital synthesizer (DDS) which can generate tones with arbitrary phase, frequency, and amplitude.
+For FPGA based systems ADI reference designs include direct digital synthesizers (DDS) which can generate tones with arbitrary phase, frequency, and amplitude.
 For each individual DAC channel there are two DDSs which can have a unique phase, frequency, and phase.
 To configure the DDSs there are a number of methods and properties available depending on the complexity of the configuration.

 For the most basic or easiest configuration options use the methods **dds_single_tone** and **dds_dual_tone** which generate a one tone or two tones respectively on a specific channel.